Disaster Recovery Planning

 - Internal/External communication status

-- Disaster recovery system performance
+- Performance of the disaster recovery system

 - Main center return validation

-- Notification procedures and other miscellaneous matters
+- Notification procedures and other related matters

 - Execute the switchover procedures according to the disaster recovery plan and verify that the automatic switchover process operates correctly.

-| order | Training method | Tasks performed | Responsible department |
+| Order | Training method | Work performed | Responsible department |

 |---|---|---|---|

-| 1 | Preliminary preparation |
+| 1 | Preparation |

 | 2 | Disaster Declaration |